phiresky/masters-thesis/content/1_introduction.md

 design the policy network.
 Specifically, we need a way to feed a large and varying amount of observations from the neighboring agents into the fixed size input of a dense neural network.
-In this work, we consider three aggregation methods on a set of different multi-agent tasks: Mean aggregation, bayesian aggregation, and attentive aggregation.
+In this work, we consider three aggregation methods on a set of different multi-agent tasks: Mean aggregation, Bayesian aggregation, and attentive aggregation.
 Our main goal is to compare these methods with regards to their training performance and sample efficiency.